firemodels/bot/Firebot/README.md

 # Firebot: A Continuous Integration Tool for FDS

-Firebot is a verification test script that can be run at regular intervals as part of a continuous integration program.
-At NIST, the script is run by a pseudo-user named `firebot` on a linux cluster each night.
-The pseudo-user `firebot` updates the various repositories in the GitHub project named `firemodels`, compiles FDS and Smokeview, runs the verification cases, checks the results for accuracy, and compiles all of the manuals.
+Firebot is a verification script that can be run at regular intervals as part of a continuous integration program.
+At NIST, this script is run by a pseudo-user named `firebot` on a linux cluster each night.
+The pseudo-user `firebot` updates the various repositories in the GitHub project named `firemodels`, builds FDS and Smokeview, runs the verification cases, checks the results for accuracy, and builds all of the manuals.
 The entire process takes a few hours to complete.

 ## Set-Up